Foso/MpApt/Readme.md

 ## Introduction 🙋‍♂️ 🙋‍
-I wrote an annotation processing libary that can detect annotations in Kotlin Native/JS and Jvm projects, because Kapt is only working with KotlinJvm,.
-The library can used in Kotlin Compiler plugins.
+I wrote an annotation processing libary that can detect annotations in Kotlin Native/JS and Jvm projects, because Kapt is only working with KotlinJvm.
+The library can be used in Kotlin Compiler plugins.
 Tested with Kotlin 1.3.41 and 1.3.50

 It can detect annotations with following targets:
 ```groovy